 The capacity-building component refers to both external stakeholder capacity and internal capacity alike.
 Externally, the focus is on understanding the science: how to understand it and how to use it.
 Internally, it is about getting researchers and practitioners to do research differently.
 Or, in some cases, to realise that by thinking slightly more strategically we are dramatically increasing the opportunities for uptake and impact.
 This is also about researchers coming into the sphere of influencing and seeing themselves as influential actors in the adaptation and development space.

 The last piece of the puzzle for research for impact (and uptake!) is setting out a clear Theory of Change from the start (here’s another blog from Duncan on Theory of Change for researchers (or funders!)).
 This is where we proactively set out goals beyond uptake by placing uptake clearly on the path to impact.
-ASSAR has an overall Theory of Change (watch the fun, 4-minute video here) that is grounded in country-level impact pathways.
+ASSAR has an overall Theory of Change that is grounded in country-level impact pathways.
 The impact pathways highlight the uptake and influencing changes we work toward.
 These impact pathways are used in planning with some having been turned into communication tools for specific activities, such as the Participatory Scenario Analysis in Ethiopia that focused on the management of Prosopis ‘to improve the management of rangelands, and ultimately achieve more sustainable and equitable access to rangeland for pastoralists’.